 What Can You Do?

 - Commit to a Jesus-focused Christmas.
-Refuse to be side tracked by the voices of consumerism.
+Give him more attention than the loud voices of consumerism.

 - Give time to those you love.
-Your presence is more important than your presents.
+Your presence is more valuable than your presents.

-- Look for opportunities to serve others such as working our Food Bank Christmas parties, ringing the Salvation Army Bell, baking a cake for our Christmas Prison Ministry, etc.
+- Look for opportunities to serve those who are forgotten during the holidays such as working our Food Bank Christmas parties, baking a cake for our Christmas Prison Ministry, etc.

 - Agree as a family to spend at least $50 less per person on gifts you don’t need.
 Let’s put that together so we can bless others.
 Make your check’s payable to TFUMC with “advent revolution” in the memo.

-- Drop your contribution in the offering plate or bring to the Office by December 23rd so we can celebrate our goal being met on Christmas Eve.
+- Drop your contribution in the offering plate or bring to the Office by December 23rd so we can celebrate our goal being met when we gather on Christmas Eve

 More of Our Story